Official Book Selection Poll

 Please read these directions BEFORE you vote!

-All active members are invited and encouraged to vote and participate in our book selection process, but please follow these rules:
+All active members are invited and encouraged to vote and participate in our book selection process, but please follow the following simple rules:

 Only cast a vote if you have 10 or more posts on our forums.
 If you don't have at least 10 you should have no problem jumping into some discussion threads and meeting this rather relaxed criterion.